-As permitted by the Securities and Exchange Commission (the "SEC"), we are making this Proxy Statement and our Annual Report on Form 10-K available to our stockholders electronically via the Internet.
-In accordance with this e-proxy process, we are sending our stockholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials containing instructions on how to access the attached Proxy Statement and our Annual Report on Form 10-K via the Internet and how to vote online.
+As permitted by the Securities and Exchange Commission (the "SEC"), we are making this Proxy Statement and our 2013 Annual Report available to our stockholders electronically via the Internet.
+In accordance with this e-proxy process, we are sending our stockholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials containing instructions on how to access the attached Proxy Statement and our 2013 Annual Report via the Internet and how to vote online.
 The Notice of Internet Availability of Proxy Materials also contains instructions on how you can receive a paper copy of the proxy materials.
-If you elect to receive a paper copy of our proxy materials, our 2012 Annual Report on Form 10-K will be mailed to you along with the Proxy Statement and a proxy card.
+If you elect to receive a paper copy of our proxy materials, our 2013 Annual Report will be mailed to you along with the Proxy Statement and a proxy card.